 TL;DR

 Learning how to help dog with weak hind legs starts with understanding that weakness can have several causes.
 Arthritis, aging, muscle loss, nerve problems, and mobility decline are some of the most common reasons a dog may struggle to stand, walk, or climb stairs.
+Owners who are trying to understand why is my dog struggling to stand up may also find it helpful to learn about the conditions that affect strength, balance, and mobility.

 Home support should focus on safer movement and preserving daily function.
 Many dogs benefit from non-slip flooring, short controlled walks, support harnesses, orthopedic bedding, weight management, and simple low-impact activities that help maintain muscle strength and confidence.